A reader recently emailed and asked:

 - A para cord bracelet– you know, in case I ever need to repel or tie a Christmas Tree to the roof of the car or whatever… I also carry regular hot pink paracord so I don’t actually have to mess up the bracelet if I ever need paracord (logical, I know).

-- A knife- I have a Smith and Wesson Tanto Blade Knife which has been excellent for cutting fruit or cheese at picnics and taking those little plastic tag-holders off of new shoes.
+- A knife- I have a folding pocket knife which has been excellent for cutting fruit or cheese at picnics and taking those little plastic tag-holders off of new shoes.
 I’m guessing it would also be useful in a defense situation… I also carry a Swiss Army Knife which I’ve used much more than I ever expected to, especially the phillips head screwdriver.

 - Pepper Spray (not pictured)- because you just never know.